William Kilty

-William Kilty (1757 – October 10, 1821) was a Revolutionary War veteran and Maryland lawyer who became the Chief United States circuit judge of the United States Circuit Court of the District of Columbia (1801-1806) and then the 3rd Chancellor of Maryland (1806-1821).
-During his service in the latter office, he wrote an influential summary of the British Statutes still in force in Maryland, and served on a committee established to address a British blockade of American vessels.
+William Kilty (1757 – October 10, 1821) was an American lawyer who was the Chief Judge of the United States Circuit Court of the District of Columbia from 1801 to 1806 and the 3rd Chancellor of Maryland from 1806 to 1821.
+He served as a surgeon during the American Revolutionary War.
+As Chancellor of Maryland, he wrote an influential summary of the British Statutes still in force in Maryland, and served on a committee established to address a British blockade of American vessels.

 Education and military career

 Born in 1757, in London, England, Kilty emigrated to the Maryland colony with at least his Scottish-born father John Kilty (1730-1785) and brother John Kilty Jr. (1751-1811).
-William Kilty studied medicine under Edward Johnson of Annapolis.
+He studied medicine under Edward Johnson of Annapolis.

-During the American Revolutionary War, Kilty served in the 5th Maryland Regiment as a Surgeon's Mate from April 1778 to April 1780, when he was promoted to the regimental Surgeon.
+During the American Revolutionary War, Kilty served in the 5th Maryland Regiment as a surgeon's mate from April 1778 to April 1780, when he was promoted to the regimental surgeon.
 His elder brother John Kilty was Captain of Dragoons in the Maryland Line of the Continental Army (and later Brigadier General of the Maryland militia).
 Taken prisoner at the Battle of Camden, Kilty returned to Annapolis in the spring of 1781.
 He served until 1783 and was admitted as an original member of The Society of the Cincinnati in the state of Maryland when it was established near the end of that year.
 Kilty sailed to France where he received a degree from the College of St. Omer, then returned to Maryland and read law.

 Legal career

 After admission to the Maryland bar, Kilty had a private legal practice.
 He also wrote several essays condemning the anarchic state of affairs under the Articles of Confederation, which governed until the ratification of the Constitution of the United States in 1787.
 He was appointed compiler of the laws of Maryland from 1798 to 1800.
-He published the two volumes known as "Kilty's Laws", then moved to the new federal city (established in 1790), and settled in Washington, D.C. in 1800.
+He published the two volumes known as "Kilty's Laws", then moved to the new federal city (established in 1790), and settled in Washington, D.C., in 1800.